Sports H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in Sports in North Carolina
+H-1B Sports Job Roles in North Carolina

-Customer Service & Support46 jobs
+Customer Service & Support4 jobs

-Hospitality & Guest Services15 jobs
+Hospitality & Guest Services2 jobs

-Hospitality Management13 jobs
+Hospitality Management2 jobs

-See all 100+ Sports North Carolina jobs
+See all Sports H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Sports North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which sports companies sponsor H-1B visas in North Carolina?

-The Charlotte Hornets (NBA) and Carolina Panthers (NFL) are among the most recognized sports organizations in North Carolina with histories of H-1B filings, particularly for analytics, technology, and operations roles.
+The Charlotte Hornets (NBA) and Carolina Panthers (NFL) are among the most recognized sports organizations in North Carolina with histories of H-1B visa filings, particularly for analytics, technology, and operations roles.
 Beyond professional teams, sports media companies, fitness technology firms in the Research Triangle, and university athletic departments at Duke University and UNC Chapel Hill have also filed H-1B petitions for qualifying specialty occupation positions.

 Which cities in North Carolina have the most sports H-1B sponsorship jobs?